-In this guide you will learn what acrylic pouring is, how it began, what supplies you need to start, and a step by step tutorial for your first pour.
-If you want more in depth step by step instruction and details on acrylic pouring then I’d suggest the acrylic pouring ebook and video course.
-You can also sign up for our free email course below.
+In this guide you will learn what paint pouring is, how it began, what supplies you need to start, and a step by step tutorial for your first pour.
+Let’s get started!

 - Beginners can see positive results and success quickly.
 Creating art can be a mental hurdle for some as they find it hard to express themselves, and many beginner (and advanced) artists are overly critical of their work to the point of discouragement.
-With acrylic pouring absolute beginner artists can still create beautiful pieces that inspire them and others relatively quickly compared to more realistic focused art forms like sketching, or watercolors.
-This helps beginners see success quickly and build on their success as they reach for new artistic goals rather than being discouraged early on not being able to create “realistic” enough art.
+With pour painting absolute beginner artists can still create beautiful pieces that inspire them and others relatively quickly compared to more realistic focused art forms like sketching, or watercolors.

-- Acrylic pouring is a great stress relief and is fun!
+- Pour painting is a great stress relief and is fun!
 Paint pouring offers a medium that is forgiving and beautiful.
 The process itself is cathartic as the paint flows across the canvas and gentle tilting creates new shapes and designs.
 Just watch some YouTube videos of pouring and you’ll already start to feel the relaxation the technique brings.
-Many people do acrylic pouring just for this purpose and don’t care about the results nearly as much as the relaxation the process brings.
+Many people do pour painting just for this purpose and don’t care about the results nearly as much as the relaxation the process brings.